edhamma/jodok-path/practice.rst

 3. While standing, acknowledge the posture “Standing standing.”
 4. While performing the mindful walking, acknowledge in stages as follows:

-   When the right foot advances, acknowledge the movement, “Right goes thus,“ keeping the eyes fixed on the tip of the right foot; when the left foot advances, acknowledge the movement, ”Left goes thus“, keeping the eyes fixed on the tip of the left foot.
+   When the right foot advances, acknowledge the movement, “Right goes thus,” keeping the eyes fixed on the tip of the right foot; when the left foot advances, acknowledge the movement, “Left goes thus”, keeping the eyes fixed on the tip of the left foot.
 Acknowledge every step in this way.
-Having traversed the space allowed for the mindful walk and wishing to turn back, stand still first, acknowledge the posture, ”standing, standing'“ then turn back slowly and composedly, and acknowledge the movement ”turning, turning.“ Having turned right round, stand still first, acknowledging”standing, standing“, then continue to walk mindfully, acknowledging movements as before.
+Having traversed the space allowed for the mindful walk and wishing to turn back, stand still first, acknowledge the posture, “standing, standing'” then turn back slowly and composedly, and acknowledge the movement “turning, turning.”
+Having turned right round, stand still first, acknowledging “standing, standing”, then continue to walk mindfully, acknowledging movements as before.

 Practise each exercise until you are well experienced in it and can achieve good concentration, then pass on to the next one.